RedisInsight/RedisDesktopManager/docs/quick-start.md

 ### How to connect to Redis ElastiCache with In-Transit Encryption through EC2
 #### Using RedisDesktopManager >=0.9.9

-Click on "Enable TLS-over-SSH" in SSH connection settings
+Click on "Enable TLS-over-SSH" in SSH connection settings and follow instructions from section [How to connect to Redis ElastiCache through EC2](#how-to-connect-to-redis-elasticache-through-ec2)

 #### Using RedisDesktopManager <0.9.9
 Follow instructions from [this documentation section to setup `stunnel` on EC2 instance](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/in-transit-encryption.html#connect-tls)